How to create couple travel photos without a tripod: The PS technique that always shocks people

 Admire your composite image!

 So do I feel like we fell into the micro-influencer trap of ‘faking’ our couple travel photos?
 Actually, no. Both of us were there at that place at the same time, so we’re not lying about our travel experiences.
 Using editing effects to tell a better story is all just part of the art, if you ask me.
 And besides, what’s handy now that we’re not together is that Andy and I both have solo photos in all of these beautiful locations across Latin America!
 Win-win 😉

-Does it ruin the magic for you, knowing how these photos were made?
+Does it ruin the magic for you, knowing how these couple travel photos were made?
 I’d be really interested to know in the comments!

 Now you’ve read this post on how to create couple travel photos with out a tripod, you’ll also enjoy these other travel photography posts: